codsen/codsen/readme.md

 # Codsen

-    A lerna monorepo for our 100 npm libraries 📦📦📦
+    A lerna monorepo for our 99 npm libraries 📦📦📦

-We, Codsen Ltd, provide consulting services in email marketing field since 2014.
+We, Codsen Ltd, provide consulting services since 2014.

-Our strength is **coding and maintaining email templates**.
+Our two specialties are: **coding and maintaining email templates** and making **process-as-string tooling** in JavaScript.

-We coded up and maintain a few npm packages:
+We created and maintain a few npm packages:

 ## 💡 Table of Contents